haiman4real/auto_wims/README.md

 ## About AutoWIMS2

-AutoWIMS2 is a web-based application designed to streamline automobile workshop management systems.
+AutoWIMS is a web-based application designed to streamline automobile workshop management systems.
 It provides an intuitive interface and powerful tools to help businesses efficiently manage their inventory, track shipments, and generate insightful reports.

 Key features include: